hphelion/documentation/cli.unix.2.reference.md

 product: unix-cli

 ---
-Below you can find a full reference of supported UNIX command-line interface (CLI) commands.
-The commands are alphabetized.
+Below is a full, alphabetized reference of supported UNIX command-line interface (CLI) commands.
 You can also use the <font face="Courier">hpcloud help [<em>command</em>]</font> tool (where <em>command</em> is the name of the command on which you want help, for example <font face="Courier">account:setup</font>) to display usage, description, and option information from the command line.

-Many of the commands support a `--debug` option to print verbose trace.
-This trace may help you diagnose problems if the CLI is having difficulty communicating with the servers.
+Many of the commands support a `--debug` option to print verbose trace, which can diagnose problems if the CLI is having difficulty communicating with the servers.

-The <font face="Courier">hpcloud complete</font> command will attempt to install a bash completion file into your environment.
-This will help if you like to use tab completion of commands.
+The <font face="Courier">hpcloud complete</font> command attempts to install a bash completion file into your environment to facilitate tab completion of commands.

 ##account## {#account}
 List your accounts and account settings.